ronysh/catstagram-redux-angular-2/README.md

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## PLEASE NOTE: This is a practice project and should not be used in production.